 Monday, December 7th, 2015

-How can you turn a one hour window into PR gold for a Scottish PR agency?
-Find out with these priceless PR Tips from an old stager
+How to turn a one hour window into PR gold?
+Find out with these priceless tips from a Scottish PR agency

 TIGERLILY, Edinburgh’s prime style venue, was ready for its biggest ever close-up as Hollywood A-lister George Clooney rolled into town.

 Getting one of the most famous people on the planet to pop into your business is as about a good as it gets when it comes to celebrity endorsements.

 Indeed, most companies might have expected the PR to take care of itself, as the aura surrounding Clooney would remove any need for creative thinking or hard endeavour.

 However, to their horror, the team at Tigerlily realised hopes of a headline-grabbing role were rapidly turning into a disaster movie – and the dream of using Gorgeous George’s visit to put the venue on the radar of millions of potential customers was fast disappearing.

 Find out the five amazing plot twists and turns which saw Holyrood PR help save the day – and ensure this was a Hollywood story with a very happy ending.

 1. When the script doesn’t go as planned

 Like many a good movie plot, after a hopeful opening the story very quickly started to unravel.
 But it wasn’t until the big day itself that the Tigerlily team got a full picture of the obstacles they were facing.